The Bishop David Brown School purpose is to enable students to reach their full potential regardless of their starting point or background.

 Information for Parents

-To assist students in finding their future education and career pathways we have created a full school careers plan with a list of the outcomes we wish to achieve.
-That way you can track your child’s journey through school.
-We understand how important career decisions are.
-Therefore, the Parents Career Information section of the website is designed to assist you with that process – by providing you with a range of resources that can help you.
-As you scroll down there are interactive links.
+To assist students in finding their future education and career pathways we have created an Annual Careers Plan with a list of the outcomes we wish to achieve.
+That way you can track your child’s journey through school as we understand how important career decisions are.

 Helpful Links